VojtaStruhar/steam-review-template/README.md

 ## Adding more languages

 It's heartwarming to see contributors adding their own languages!
-To make it a little easier, here's rouhly how:
+To make it a little easier, here's roughly how:

 1. Add your language code to the `locales` array in Astro config.
 2. Add new template translation to in `src/review_templates` and export it in `src/review_templates/general.js`.